 Liver disease is an umbrella term for many diseases that affect the liver.
-Your liver is the largest organ your body has other than your skin.
+Your liver is the largest organ in your body.
 It’s found on your right side, just under the bottom of your rib cage.
 It plays an important role in your survival and you must have a liver to live, although you may be able to live with a partial liver.
 This is because the liver actually has the ability to regenerate or grow back if not too much of it is damaged or removed.

 Your liver processes or breaks down (metabolizes) many chemicals including nutrients, alcohol, and many drugs.
 It also: